rackerlabs/design-system/_component_design/drop-down-selector.md

 ## Best practices

-Consider the following best practices when you construct an drop-down selector:
+Consider the following best practices when you construct a drop-down selector:

 - Limit the number of drop-down selector options to 15 choices.
 Long lists of options are difficult for the user to scan.
 - Consider using a [text input]({{site.baseurl}}/components/text-input.html) with auto-complete for long lists of choices.